What are Combine Harvesters?

 A fully-fed combine harvesting machine uses cutting and throwing devices to handle the straw.
 After the straw separates from the grains, the machine moves it to the back of the drum, where it chops and evenly spreads it back onto the field.
 This allows the straw to return to the soil and serve as fertilizer.

-Types of Combine Harvester
+Types of Combine Harvesters

-Reaping Method
+According to the Reaping Method

 Based on the feeding method, combine harvesting machines can be divided into fully-fed and half-fed types.

-Half-fed Combine Harvester
+Half-feed Combine Harvester

-A half-fed combine harvester means only the heads of the crops enter the threshing drum.
+A half-feed combine harvester means only the heads of the crops enter the threshing drum.
 This design allows for higher efficiency and lower loss rates, with lower power consumption.
 It also helps keep the straw intact, resulting in a total grain loss rate of less than 2.5% and an impurity rate of less than 0.5%.

 The structure for conveying and cutting crops in a half-fed combine harvesting machine includes a feeding finger and a straw-holding chain.
 This design is more complex, which makes the production cost higher.